CartoDB/poc-databricks/README.md

 ## Table Optimization

-There are two functions defined to help with the raw table preparations; both transform the input table into the intersections query optimized shape; for more details see [OptimizeSpatial.scala](./core/src/main/scala/com/carto/analyticstoolbox/spark/spatial/OptimizeSpatial.scala):
+There are two functions defined to help with the raw table preparations.
+Both transform the input table into the intersections query optimized shape; for more details see [OptimizeSpatial.scala](./core/src/main/scala/com/carto/analyticstoolbox/spark/spatial/OptimizeSpatial.scala):

 1. **optimizeSpatialAuto**